sobaba-12/sim_and_scat/_build/classical_methods/bonds.md

 Activate the interactive MyBinder environment (by clicking the "Interact" button at the top).
 This will allow the code cell below to be run.
 This simulation shows a single diatomic molecule interacting through a single bond modelled with a harmonic potential model.
-The , you can vary the temperature of the simulation and observe how the bond vibration changes.
+Again, you can vary the temperature of the simulation and observe how the bond vibration changes.